Founding of the Village of Wells

 An ordinance in 1904 stated, "Owners for horse teams left un-blanketed in the cold an unreasonable length of time can be fined $10 to $100 under Cruelty to Animals state law.”
 That same year, an opera house seating 505 at a cost of $966 was built.

 In 1905, a public library opened in the second story of the village building.
-The Council was petitioned to remove the hitching posts from Main Street (They were later cut down over night anonymously forcing a new location in the alley).
-Muddy streets were a real problem, and the Council resolved that certain rotting plank sidewalks must be replaced and no more wooden sidewalks could be constructed.
+The Council was petitioned to remove the hitching posts from Main Street (They were later cut down overnight anonymously, forcing a new location in the alley).
+Muddy streets were a real problem, and the Council resolved that certain rotting plank sidewalks must be replaced and wooden sidewalks could no longer be constructed.

 A resolution to construct new sewer was passed in 1909.